lapwinglabs/blog/bluu-testflight-crashlytics-hockeyapp.md

 ## TestFlight

 - Free
 - Collects UDID's by downloading an app on the user's phone.
 They use the same app to deliver the app for download.
-No chords necessary.
+No cords necessary.
 Hallelujah!
 - Recently acquired by Apple, so should work seamlessly for iOS stuff.
-Unfortunately, this also means that they won't support Android anymore
-SDK integration provides crash reporting and user data
+Unfortunately, this also means that they won't support Android anymore, but it did look like we could get crash reporting and detailed usage statistics by integrating with their SDK.

 ## Crashlytics